liamfrazer/Software-Engineer-Notes/2. Notes/JavaScript/Arrays in Detail.md

 ## Arrays Intro
 * We will often need an ordered collection, we use `arrays` to store ordered collections
 * Array elements are numbered, starting with zero
+* The datatype of an array is an object

 ### Declaration
 ```JavaScript